ProjectEvergreen/www.greenwoodjs.dev/src/pages/guides/hosting/aws.md

    <!-- prettier-ignore-end -->

-Now when you push changes to your repo, the action will run an the build files will automatically be uploaded.
+Now when you push changes to your repo, the action will run and your build will automatically be deployed to your AWS account.